 1/2 teaspoon organic peppermint flavor (like Frontier Co-Op)

 567 grams (20 ounces) white chocolate, finely chopped

-Line two baking sheets with parchment paper, and roll the mixture into balls, place in the freezer for about 10 to 15 minutes to harden a little bit.
-Remove from freezer and form them into the iconic square, by squishing each side together.
-Place them back on the parchment paper and place the cookie sheets in the freezer until the squares are very firm, at least 1 hour.
+- Line two baking sheets with parchment paper, and roll the mixture into balls, place in the freezer for about 10 to 15 minutes to harden a little bit.
+Remove from freezer and form them into the iconic square, by squishing each side together with your index finger and thumb.
+Place them back on the parchment paper and place the baking sheets in the freezer until the squares are very firm, at least 1 hour.